VanshVg/garage_management_sys/CONTRIBUTING.md

 -follow folder structure
 -maintain variable,function and file/folder 📂 naming convenience
--use es6 formate (import export moduler) set guideline (if any)
+-use es6 formate (import export moduler)
+-use _ between names like first_name for database and use camel case like firstName for other variables set guideline (if any)
 ```